Bacteria Living in Bees: How They Interact and How They Affect Their Hosts

 Contact DetailsKim Hammond

-In fall 2014, we are especially interested in a volunteer to work with experiments on live bumble bee colonies.
+Starting in summer-fall 2015, we are especially interested in a volunteer to work with experiments on live bumble bee colonies or with using genetic tools to modify the genomes of the bee bacteria.

 Preference for students with interests in genetics, microbiology, evolutionary biology, or insects.

 Students will need to devote at least 10 hours per week, and should plan to commit for at least 2 semesters.
-There is a possibility of working more hours in the summer.
+There is a possibility of working more hours in the summers.

 Now that you've used EUREKA to identify a project of interest to you, read about getting involved in research at The University of Texas at Austin.